The Word of Faith Movement (WOF) which began in the mid 20th century covers a variety of Christian denominations.

-An article in the Dictionary of Pentecostal and Charismatic Movements identifies E. W Kenyon as the “founder” and men like Kenneth Hagin, Kenneth Copeland, Charles Capps, Frederick K. C Price, Robert Tilton, Paul Yonggi Cho, Robert Schuller (and some famous preachers in Africa as disciples.
+An article in the Dictionary of Pentecostal and Charismatic Movements identifies Essek William Kenyon as the “founder” of the Word of Faith movement, and men like Kenneth Hagin, Kenneth Copeland, Charles Capps, Frederick K. Price, Robert Tilton, Paul Yonggi Cho, Robert Schuller and other famous preachers in Africa as disciples.

-Now, before you dismiss me as a cessationist (one who believes that the gifts of the Spirit have ceased) or as “blinded by traditions,” let me say that I’m well acquainted with Word Faith teachings and I have lived them before.
+Now, before you dismiss me as a “cessationist” (one who believes that the gifts of the Holy Spirit have ceased) or someone “blinded by traditions,” let me say that I am well acquainted with Word Faith teachings and I have lived them before.

-Chuck Smith of blessed memory made reference to “The latest wind of pernicious, unscriptural doctrine to blow through the ranks of Charismatics is the ‘what-you-say-is-what-you-get’ teaching, otherwise known as the prosperity doctrine … [These] teachings sound more like Mary Baker Eddy [Christian Science] than the Apostle Paul” (Charisma vs Charismania, 135)
+Chuck Smith, a Charismatic preacher, wrote: “the latest wind of pernicious, unscriptural doctrine to blow through the ranks of Charismatics is the ‘what-you-say-is-what-you-get’ teaching, otherwise known as the prosperity doctrine … [These] teachings sound more like Mary Baker Eddy [Christian Science] than the Apostle Paul” (Charisma vs Charismania, 135).

 The Faith of God